rajanwastaken/quartz/content/posts/camp-social.md

 ### There were two fundamnetal parts of the application that I worked on:

 **The infrastructure to allow community members to meet and connect with each other through shared social activities, online or offline.**
-- Employing Atomic Design helped organize communities, broken down into individual events, each of which broken into user video conferences.
+- Employing [[thoughts/Atomic Design]] helped organize communities, broken down into individual events, each of which broken into user video conferences.
 - We wanted to recreate the feeling of being in camp; this theme was critical to isolating and interacting with features of the platform.
 - We wanted to focus on making individuals feel valued and rewarded for their contributions.
 A common case study we drew from was [Project Aristotle](https://www.inc.com/justin-bariso/after-years-of-research-google-discovered-secret-weapon-to-building-a-great-team-its-a-lesson-in-emotional-intelligence.html)
 - One can host small group sessions or facilitations of larger groups which follows our workflow: *members can post any kind of activity they want to host, others can RSVP, and attendance is tracked and rewarded.*